Roane County Campus, O-119

 Concert Choir, Celebration Singers, Voice, Solo Class, Vocal Survey, Conducting, and Music Orientation Experience Club sponsor

 Brenda Luggie is the Choral Director and Associate Professor of Music at Roane State Community College.
-She is also an active performer and conductor in the Knoxville area in multiple venues and styles.
+She is also an active performer and conductor, including serving as the director of Roane Choral Society and volunteer director of the Roane Choral Society Children’s Choir.
 Ms. Luggie holds two degrees in Vocal Performance, a Bachelor of Music from The University of Akron and a Master of Music from Ohio University.
-In addition to her classes at RSCC, Ms. Luggie organizes and directs the annual choir tour, recently including collaborative works, festivals, or competitions in New York City’s Carnegie Hall, London (England), and Málaga (Spain).
+In addition to her classes at RSCC, Ms. Luggie organizes and directs the annual choir tour, recently including collaborative works, festivals, or competitions in New York City’s Carnegie Hall, Málaga (Spain), Stockholm (Sweden), and London (England).
 She is an active member of the National Association of Teachers of Singing and her voice students have continued study in several music programs, including The University of Tennessee (Knoxville and Chattanooga), Middle Tennessee State University, Tennessee Tech University, Belmont University, Maryville College, Yale University, and The American Musical and Dramatic Academy (Los Angeles).
 Also a member of the American Choral Director’s Association, her conducting students have held positions with local ensembles, both choral and instrumental.
 As a performer, Ms. Luggie has sung operatic roles, solo works, and as a chorister with performing groups including Knoxville Opera Chorus, Oak Ridge Chorus, Maryville Community Chorus, Roane Choral Society, and currently Farragut Presbyterian Church Chancel Choir.

 Scott County Campus